 From a long term data management point of view, this could be a problem for me if directories with many APRX files need to be moved.
 The central geodatabases will never move, only APRX files.

 This still doesn't work for me.
-If I move an .aprx file, along with it's data still in the same relative path, the data sources within the .aprx file are absolute paths to wear the data used to exist and so layers are disconnected.
+If I move an .aprx file, along with it's data still in the same relative path, the data sources within the .aprx file are absolute paths to where the data used to exist and so layers are disconnected.
 I can't work out when it uses relative or absolute paths but really want to be able to have relative paths in my .aprx file.

 i'm having some trouble recreating the issue consistently .. i'm a bit baffled. there must be something i'm missing.